manunamz/jekyll-bonsai/_states/bud.md

 emoji: 🌿
 emojipedia: 'https://emojipedia.org/herb/'
 ---

 Buds are ideas and concepts that are beginning to take shape.

-There are notes added to the note body and likely have a firm place in the knowledge-base.
+There are some thoughts added to the entry body and likely have a firm place in the knowledge-base.